Next Generation Backscatter Communication: Systems, Techniques and Applications: Next Generation BackCom System and Network Architectures

 \subsection{Multiple-Access BackCom Systems}

-Many real-life applications can be modeled as a \emph{multiple-access} (MAC) BackCom system where a single Reader serves multiple Tags, as illustrated in Fig.~\ref{fig:networks}(b).
-For instance, in a warehouse, an administrator can use a single Reader to collect information simultaneously from hundreds to thousands of items equipped with RFID Tags.
+Many real-life applications can be modeled as a {multiple-access} (MAC) BackCom system where a single Reader serves multiple Tags, as illustrated in Fig.~\ref{fig:networks_2}.
+For instance, in a warehouse, an administrator can use a single Reader to collect information simultaneously from hundreds or thousands of items equipped with RFID Tags.
 In a smart city, a data aggregator can receive sensing data from a large number of backscatter sensors at the same time.

-The efficiency of the MAC BackCom system can be improved by avoiding collisions between multi-Tag transmissions using the traditional MAC schemes including \emph{space/frequency/code/time-division multiple-access} (SDMA/FDMA/CDMA/TDMA), see~\cite{Bletsas09}.
-The other scheme, \emph{orthogonal frequency-division multiple-access} (OFDMA), may not be suitable as the required FFT operation is too complex for backscatter nodes.
+{The key challenge in multiple-access BackCom systems is how to deal with collisions that arise as a result of concurrent Tag transmissions.
+In this regard, a simple solution is to avoid collisions between multi-Tag transmissions} using the traditional MAC schemes including {space/frequency/code/time-division multiple-access} (SDMA/FDMA/CDMA/TDMA), see~\cite{Boyer14} and~\cite{Bletsas} and references therein. {In SDMA, the Reader scans the space around it using directional antennas.
+The Tags in the reading range are distinguished by their angular position.
+Therefore, the SDMA scheme requires large antenna arrays at the Readers which increases the complexity.
+In FDMA, the Tags adjust the frequency of alternation between two switch states on the order of Hz or kHz, and the Reader detects Tag's signal in frequency domain.
+Thus, the FDMA scheme incurs high signal processing complexity due to the fast Fourier transform (FFT) computation.
+In CDMA, different Tags use different orthogonal codes to modulate their signals.
+Due to the near-far problem, the Tags of a CDMA network are required to do power control (i.e., to adjust the reflection coefficients) so as to achieve the same power level at the Reader.
+This introduces higher protocol complexity.
 Due to its simplicity, TDMA is perhaps the most practical scheme for MAC BackCom systems where Tags transmit in separate pre-assigned time slots in each frame.
-The inherent closed-loop signaling for BackCom facilitates the needed Reader-Tag synchronization for TDMA.
-Researchers have also attempted to design new MAC schemes exploiting the characteristics of BackCom.
+The inherent closed-loop signaling for BackCom facilitates the needed Reader-Tag synchronization for TDMA.} Researchers have also attempted to design new MAC schemes exploiting the characteristics of BackCom.
 For instance, an interesting new method for collision avoidance was proposed in~\cite{Katabi12} for MAC BackCom that treats bursty backscatter transmissions by Tags as a sparse code and decodes multi-Tag data at the Reader using a compressive-sensing algorithm.